CodeMouse92/quantified-task-management/faq/issue_trackers.md

 * g3: Medium
 * g2: Low
 * g1: Lowest/Trivial
-* g0: Wishlist (or No Value)
 * gT: (No Value)

-If you're using Jira, you already have five possible values under their "Priority" field that you can equate to Gravity scores g1-g5.
+If you're using Jira, you already have five possible values under their "Priority" field that you can equate to Gravity scores.

 ## Energy Points <-> Story Points